How to Prepare for a Vacation with Your Dog

 Will they behave?

 Do not underestimate the importance of your dog’s behavior!
 If you find it exhausting to take them on a walk around your local area, imagine what it will be like in a brand new setting.

 Obedience training your dog is an essential part of yours and your pup’s life.
 Read our essential tips for training here!
 Making sure they’re trained before embarking on any trip away from the home will ensure both of you enjoy a stress-free vacation together.

 Are you going to a dog-friendly destination?

 Check the hotels or rental houses to see if you can bring your dog, and if you’re planning on eating out, do some research on restaurants to see if your dog can come with you.
-Remember, you don’t want to go on holiday and then leave your dog alone in your accommodation, this will just add to their anxiety.
+Remember, you don’t want to go on holiday and then leave your dog alone in your accommodation for too long – this can induce anxiety.

 How do you plan on getting there?

 The most comfortable way for dogs to travel is by car (and it’s also the best way to take in views for you!), so avoid flying if you can.
 If you have to fly, check with airlines because they might have certain restrictions and extra costs.

 Smaller dogs may be able to come on board with you but have to stay in a travel crate.
 Otherwise, they may be required to go in the hold.
 This can be incredibly traumatic for some pets, so really consider if this is the route for you both carefully!

 If you make the decision to drive, there are also many things to think about.
 You should plan out your route carefully, but don’t forget to be flexible, so plan for excursions and stops that are not on route.
 Having said that, do not stop too much, otherwise, your pooch won’t be able to relax and get comfortable!
 Bring plenty of supplies for the journey, like freshwater and snacks.